-- (1) Wherever possible members should interview and obtain signed statements from all witnesses and other persons involved in accidents. - (2) When interviewing a witness to an accident, members should ask the witness if there is any objection to the statement being used for civil proceedings.
+- (1) Wherever possible members should interview and obtain signed statements from all witnesses and other persons involved in crashes. - (2) When interviewing a witness to a crash, members should ask the witness if there is any objection to the statement being used for civil proceedings.
 The question and the reply should be recorded in the statement.